gururajang/Welcome/README.md

 Sl.No.| Learnbooks                    | Purpose
 ------|:------------------------------|:-------------
 1.|<a href="https://colab.research.google.com/github/mentorskool/welcome/blob/master/learnbooks/breaking-the-ice.ipynb" target="_blank">Breaking the Ice</a> | This is where you start!
-2.|<a href="https://colab.research.google.com/github/mentorskool/welcome/blob/master/learnbooks/breaking-the-ice.ipynb" target="_blank">Learning Paths</a> |This introduces you to the various learning paths available for you to explore fit to your needs!
+2.|<a href="https://mentorskool.github.io/Welcome/">Learning Paths</a> |This introduces you to the various learning paths available for you to explore fit to your needs!

 <br>